web3privacy/hackathon-2025-berlin/README.md

 ## 👨‍🏫 Mentors & Mentoring

-To help you build meaningful, user-centered solutions with real impact, we’ve brought in trusted, independent mentors—each with deep, hands-on expertise across diverse fields.
+To help you build meaningful solutions with real impact, we’ve brought independent mentors—each with deep, hands-on expertise across diverse fields.

 At W3PN HACKS we embrace a holistic approach, offering support from technical execution and idea validation to socio-cultural insight.